 combines all the factors that do not depend on the oscillator's frequency ω .
 A priori, F could be a function of M or T, but by the non-relativistic dimensional analysis, a dimensionless function $F(M, T, \hbar)$ which does not depend on anything else must be a constant.
 It is not clear whether this constant is finite or infinite: it contains an infinite product over n that is badly divergent, and the Jacobian J is also badly divergent.
-To resolve this issue, we need to discretize time and then go through a calculation similar to the above but more complicated; I have written it down in a separate supplementary note, and you should read as a part of your next homework.
-For now, just take it without proof that all the divergences cancel out and F is finite.
+I shall address this issue in class next week when I discuss the convergence of path integrals; my notes on the subject will be posted at this link.
+For the moment, just take it without proof that all the divergences cancel out and F is finite; in fact, in the absence of any degrees of freedom besides x we have F = 1.

 The remaining infinite product in the denominator of eq.
 (51) is absolutely convergent, and it may be evaluated just by looking at its poles and zeros.
-The analytic function has no zeroes, it has simple poles at all integers (positive, negative, and zero), it does not have any worse-than-pole singularities in the complex x plane, and it does not grow when $\operatorname{Im} x \to \pm \infty$.
+The analytic function has no zeroes, it has simple poles at all integers (positive, negative, and zero), it does not have any worse-than-pole singularities in the complex x plane, and it does not grow when $\text{Im } x \to \pm \infty$.
 These facts completely determine this function to be where the normalization comes from the residue of the pole at x = 0.
 In eq.
 (51) we have a similar product for $x = \omega T/2\pi$, hence